com-480-data-visualization/project-2023-moorelaw/README.md

 ### Dataset

-Our main goal is to make existing figure interactive, so most of the "dataset" is actually figures.
+Our main goal is to make existing figures interactive, so most of the "dataset" is figures.

-We also give a name to each dataset so that we can refer to them in the next section.
+We also give each dataset a name so we can refer to them in the next section.

 Data-based dataset:
 - (`D-1`) The evolution of semiconductor technology on a single chip, including the transistor counts, the power limit, and the relative performance: https://github.com/karlrupp/microprocessor-trend-data